oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/bin/ReadMe.md

 In this folder will be the build binaries.
-No need to do anything here.